Quenouillaume/persil/README.md

 persistence_diagram(zc.intervals[0])
 ```
-If everything works fine, this should draw a nice persistence diagram with one vertical line and 3 points !
+This draws a persistence diagram with one vertical line and 3 points !

 ## Rips-Vietoris Complex